techmouse/steam-compatdata-symlinker-thing/README.md

 Simple, right?

-**NOTE: This script will perform this function for EVERY game in any steamapps directory you give it (if the game has a compatdata directory).**
+**NOTE: This script will perform this function for EVERY game in any steamapps directory you give it in bulk(if the game has a compatdata directory).**

 ## Example 2:
 You uninstall FO:NV.